 The rest of America got its first real taste of the Navajo legend in 1996 when The Deseret News published an article titled “Frequent Fliers?”.
 The story chronicled a Utah family’s traumatizing experience with the supposed creature that included cattle mutilations and disappearances, UFO sightings, and the appearance of crop circles.

 The Sherman family weren’t the only ones to be traumatized on the property.
-After they moved out, several new owners experienced eerily similar encounters with these creatures and today, the ranch has become a hub of paranormal research, aptly renamed Skinwalker Ranch.
+After they moved out, several new owners experienced eerily similar encounters with these creatures, and today, the ranch has become a hub of paranormal research that’s aptly renamed Skinwalker Ranch.